UMR-CNRM/snowtools/snowtools/plots/stratiprofile/proplotter_test_procedure.md

 17. Plot
     - Plot button
     - Use the slicer to go to 2019-12-24
+    - Check the slicer correctly print date
+    - Go to the next timestep, next day and next month and come back to 2019-12-24
     - Check right graph
     - Right click to stop animation
     - Right click again should restore the animation